llxxdd/EloBuddy-Addons/README.md

 #TOS

-This repo is not subjected to Australian IP Laws and may or may not have been already sued by Hellsing.
-Every assembly in this repo is under the meme international laws, meaning that you can't use/copy/redistribute any part of it if you are not at least 69/420 dank.
+This repo is not subjected to German IP Laws and may or may not have been already sued by Hellsing & finndev.
+Every AddOn in this repo is under the meme international laws, meaning that you can't use/copy/redistribute any part of it if you are not Hellsing.
-Don't fucking copy this code, I s2g.
-(He is serious, don't do it -blacky)
+Don't fucking copy this code, i am serious.

 Thanks for reading this load of bullshit, now off to serious stuff: